njlr/rs-core-lib/rs-core/index.md

 mainly to be referenced by inclusion in other projects' makefiles; it can also be used to run the library's own unit tests.

-The library is written in C++14; you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
-I developed it mainly on macOS, currently using Clang 7.0, as well as testing with GCC 5.x.
+The library is written in C++14 (more or less); you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
+I developed it mainly on macOS, currently using Clang 8.1, as well as testing with GCC 5/6 on Windows.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).
 It will not work with any existing release of Microsoft Visual C++.

-Because I'm primarily targeting a shortlist of compilers rather than a specific edition of the C++ standard, the code makes a few assumptions that are not guaranteed by the standard but are reliably true on all the system I care about.
+Because I'm primarily targeting a short list of compilers rather than a specific edition of the C++ standard, the code makes a few assumptions that are not guaranteed by the standard but are reliably true on all the system I care about.
 These include: